crisperdue/prooftoys-site/content/about.md

 href="http://github.com/crisperdue/prooftoys">crisperdue/prooftoys</a>
 repository.

-The immediate goal is to create a computer math tool or tools that are easy, highly available, useful, attractive, and valuable to people learning (or doing) mathematics, especially newcomers, for both reading and writing proofs.
+The key goal is to create a computer math tool or tools that are easy, highly available, useful, attractive, and valuable to people learning (or doing) mathematics, especially newcomers, for reading and writing proofs, and for solving problems deductively.

-Down the road, the vision is to provide a compelling model of computer-aided mathematics that can bridge the cultural chasm between computer proof technology and and real-world learning and doing of mathematics.
+The larger vision is to create a compelling model of bridging the divide between computer proof technology and ordinary people learning to understand and do mathematics.

 ### About the logic